SimonJonsson1999/lane-detection/README.md

 - [ ] Implement deep-learning approach
 - [ ] Calculate FPS when running algortihm

-## Project Description
-A lane-line detector designed to assist autonomous vehicles in identifying lane markings on the road.
-This project uses computer vision techniques to process images or video streams and detect lane boundaries, providing crucial information for vehicle navigation.

 ## Installation
 Step-by-step instructions on how to set up the lane-line detector locally: